ethereum/remix-project/README.md

 # Remixd

-Remixd is a tool that intend to be used with [Remix IDE](http://github.com/ethereum/browser-solidity) (aka.
+`remixd` is a tool that intend to be used with [Remix IDE](http://github.com/ethereum/browser-solidity) (aka.
 Browser-Solidity).
 It allows a websocket connection between
 `Remix IDE` (web application) and the local computer.

-Practically Remix IDE make available a folder shared by Remixd.
+Practically Remix IDE make available a folder shared by `remixd`.

 More details are explained in this [tutorial](http://remix.readthedocs.io/en/latest/tutorial_remixd_filesystem.html).

-Alternatively Remixd can be used to setup a development environment that can be used with other popular frameworks like Embark, Truffle, Ganache, etc..
+Alternatively `remixd` can be used to setup a development environment that can be used with other popular frameworks like Embark, Truffle, Ganache, etc..

-Remixd needs `npm` and `node`
+`remixd` needs `npm` and `node`

 ## INSTALLATION